Academic Appeals

 What happens next?

 Once you have submitted your appeal, it will go through an initial filtering stage.
 It could be rejected if it doesn’t meet certain criteria.
-You can find details of the reasons it may be rejected in section 6 of the Academic Appeals policy and procedure (link above).
+You can find details of the reasons it may be rejected in section 6 of the Academic Appeals Policy and Procedure.

 If your appeal is accepted, it will be considered by an Appeal Investigation Officer.
-They should let you know if they have upheld or dismissed your appeal within 21 calendar days (3 weeks) of receiving your appeal.
-If they can’t reach a decision the appeal will go to Stage 2 which involves an Academic Appeals Committee.
-I can tell you more about this if your appeal gets to this stage.
+They should let you know if they have upheld or dismissed your appeal within 28 calendar days (4 weeks) of receiving your appeal.
+If they can’t reach a decision, the appeal will go to Stage 2 which involves an Academic Appeals Committee.
+Our advisors can tell you more about this if your appeal gets to this stage.

 What can the GSU Advice Service do for me during the process?

-• Help you structure your form and the reasons for your Appel and advise on evidence
+- Help you structure your form, including the reasons for your Appeal

 Get in touch

-If you need any further help and support please get in touch with the advice service here
+If you need any further help and support please get in touch with the advice service by completing our contact form here.

 Other Support